Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Prestons, placing the area among the bottom 25% of areas assessed nationally

-This year, there have also been $1.0 million in commercial approvals, reflecting the area's residential nature.
-Compared to Greater Sydney, Prestons has significantly lower building activity (74.0% below regional average per person), which generally supports stronger demand and values for established homes.
-However, construction activity has increased recently.
-This level is also lower than the national average, suggesting market maturity and potential development constraints.
-Recent construction comprises 86.0% detached dwellings and 14.0% townhouses or apartments, maintaining Prestons' traditional suburban character focused on family homes.
+There have also been $1.0 million in commercial approvals this financial year, indicating the area's residential nature.
+Compared to Greater Sydney, Prestons records significantly lower building activity, 74.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established homes, though construction activity has intensified recently.
+When measured against national averages, Prestons' level is likewise lower, reflecting market maturity and possible development constraints.
+Recent construction comprises 86.0% detached dwellings and 14.0% townhouses or apartments, maintaining the area's traditional suburban character focused on family homes appealing to those seeking space.

-With around 306 people per approval, Prestons reflects a low-density area.
-According to AreaSearch's latest quarterly estimate, Prestons is forecasted to gain 78 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.
+At around 306 people per approval, Prestons reflects a low density area.
+Population forecasts indicate Prestons will gain 84 residents by 2041 (from the latest AreaSearch quarterly estimate).
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development